-(d) Determination of ECL on Trade and Other Receivables, Contract Assets and Advances to Related Parties
+(c) Determination of Expected Credit Losses (ECL) on Trade and Other Receivables, Contract Assets and Advances to Related Parties

 The Group uses a provision matrix to calculate ECL for trade receivables, contract assets and other receivables.
 The provision rates are based on days past due for groups of various customer segments that have similar loss patterns (i.e., by geography, product type, customer type, and coverage by letters of credit and other forms of credit insurance).